 Overview

-INTERPOL Red Notices
+INTERPOL Red Notices lawyers

-INTERPOL Red Notices are part of the extradition process, they are the envelope that contains the extradition request, and a warning to arrest someone when passing though immigration control.
+INTERPOL Red Notices are the first part of the extradition process, they are the envelope that contains the extradition request, and a warning to arrest someone when passing though immigration control.
 Our specialist Interpol barristers have extensive experience of working with teams of solicitors, foreign extradition lawyers and experts as well as reputation management in high profile cases.

 INTERPOL is a police information sharing organisation without the credibility of state to state cooperation or the security of the intelligence services.
 There are many instances of abuse by business rivals and governments often for commercial and political motives.